crianer/Qlockwork/Readme.txt

 Call "http://your_clocks_ip/update" to upload a new firmware via webbrowser.
 Call "http://your_clocks_ip/reset" to restart the ESP.
 Call "http://your_clocks_ip/wifireset" to forget all WiFi networks and credentials.
+Call "http://your_clocks_ip/admin" to open the admin settings page.
 Call "http://your_clocks_ip/fs" to open the file system on the ESP and upload animation files, e.g. stored in the repository in the folder "web".

 ******************************************************************************